 At the beginning of our Engineering Unit, we studied Towers – where the goal is to build a structure as tall as possible.
 In this session, we work to build a structure that’s as strong as possible.
 You can read the full Structures Lesson Plan here.
 In this post, I’ll just share some samples of materials we use in our buildings.

-For this method, you can use marshmallows or gum drops, grapes or cheese cubes.
+For this method, you can use toothpicks with marshmallows or gum drops, grapes or cheese cubes.
 Kids can build as simple or complex as they like.

 By cutting slits in cardboard, you can create interlocking pieces that make much sturdier buildings than if you just stacked the cardboard.
 (You can also help your child notice how many building toys lock together in some way: Legos, Lincoln Logs….)

-I’m also intrigued by this project from Fairy Dust – punching holes and using straws (or pencils or dowels or tinker toys) to hold them together.
+I’m also intrigued by this project from Fairy Dust – punching holes in TP tubes and using straws (or pencils or dowels or tinker toys) to hold them together.

 If you’ve built towers with cups, boxes, tubes, or blocks (as shown in our Towers post), you could demonstrate to the child how much sturdier their tower can be if they use fasteners such as tape, glue, binder clips, or string to attach items to each other.
 (You’ll want to remind them that they’re not allowed to glue things together without asking your permission first.)